FREQUENTLY ASKED QUESTIONS

 For churches and schools, we will invoice if needed.

 I tuned strictly by ear (starting with just a tuning fork) for 20 years.
 I continuously rejected the idea that electronics could make an improvement over centuries-old methods.
 Then a highly respected colleague insisted that I watch him use an ETD (electronic tuning device).
-I was amazed - the added visuals and precision can tell us things that we simply could not detect by ear alone.
+I was amazed – the added visuals and precision can tell us things that we simply could not detect by ear alone.
 I adopted an ETD into my routine, and indeed, it made my tunings even better.
 I do not rely on the ETD alone, I still listen as carefully as ever.
 I do not use an ETD to tell me what to do, rather I use it as an additional valuable tool to help me decide what is optimal for bringing out the very best in your piano.
-Even though I have taught my son Ike to tune using an ETD, he has been educated in aural tuning and tuning history.
-More about tuning here.
+Even though I have taught my sons to tune using an ETD, they have been educated in aural tuning and tuning history.
+More about tuning here

 No, but I can play it’s scales!